HaydnMeyburgh/personal-budget-planner/README.md

 ## Additional Notes

 This was really fun to build for my first proper go with backend development.
 There are still some things I need to work on, but to have this completed and working feels amazing.
-I think I can refactor some of the codebase just to make it less repetitive as well as removing the in app YAML in the routes files to its own file.
+I think I can refactor some of the codebase just to make it less repetitive and easier to read and follow a long.